-Well the big show is once again upon us; that epic gathering of the telecom brave, battle-worn and becoming.
+Well, the big show is once again upon us; that epic gathering of the telecom brave, battle-worn and becoming.
 The equivalent of a small city, Barcelona’s venerable Fira draws telecommers from surprisingly diverse walks of life – from VCs to visionaries to foil-capped geeks, the show almost has it all, even the perfunctory red carpet stars and starlets.

 No doubt, we can all hope for a little more red in the water this year, but now to the question; what will be seeing on the menu?
-Will it be a continuation of the foil-capped crowd talking up new radio (note: I used to be one or still am, so I feel safe to say that) or will be moving on from that tired tower to something, say more virtual?
+Will it be a continuation of the foil-capped crowd talking up the new radio (note: I used to be one or still am, so I feel safe to say that) or will be moving on from that tired tower to something, say more virtual?

 What will the dominant themes be?